NeuroCloud-Activate/semantic-todoist-sync/README.md

 2. **A more useful preview before anything touches Todoist**

-   The preview can show the top ten suggested swaps, keeps moved-out tasks visible so they can be restored, and uses compact controls that work better on mobile and desktop.
+   The preview can show the top ten suggested task swaps, keeps moved-out tasks visible so they can be restored, and uses compact controls that work better on mobile and desktop.
 The timeline scales to your configured minimum task block, while task durations can still move in 15-minute steps when that fits your settings.

 3. **Todoist-first scheduling with cleaner duration rules**